ludocavalieri/Vision-Based-Navigation-for-a-Planetary-Rover/README.md

 # Running the code

-## Visual odometry with Katwijck dataset
+## Visual odometry with Katwijk dataset

 ## Dataset
 For testing of the the 'Real Environment' performances the 'Katwijk beach planetary rover dataset' was used.
 The dataset was collected on the Katwijk beach in Netherlands near the ESA-ESTEC site.
 The objective was to create a reference dataset for development and testing of future ESA's Mars Exploration ROvers capabilities in an analog terrain.
 For this reason, several artificial boulders were placed in order to reproduce the measured rock density correspondent to the deputy landing site of ExoMars missions.
 Morover the Heavy Duty Planetary Rover (HDPR) was used to collect data since it represents a good model of the ExoMars rovers.
 It is a rocker-bogie-style rover with multiple sensors (LocCam, PAnCam, LiDAR, ToF camera).
 The data used in this work where the 1024x768 RGB images from the PointGrey Bumblebee2 stereocamera and the GPS RTK collected data inUTM-31 frame, to reconstruct the ground truth.